imrafaelmerino/java-fun/docs/README.md

 - Instant
 - Binary or array of bytes (byte[])

-Instants are serialized into its string representation according to ISO-8601; and the binary type is serialized into a string encoded in base 64.
+Instants are serialized into their string representation according to ISO-8601, and the binary type is serialized into a string encoded in base 64.

 When it comes to the _equals_ method, json-values is data oriented, I mean, two JSON